aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Stylistic Recommendations

-Other two recommendations are: to be specific about what you want, to be precise; and to avoid telling the model what it shoudln't do, but rather tell it what it should do (even in the sense of merely paraphrasing the sentence).
+Other two recommendations are: to be specific about what you want, to be precise; and to avoid telling the model what it shouldn't do, but rather tell it what it should do (even in the sense of merely paraphrasing the sentence).
 For instance, telling the model that: "the chatbot should refrain from asking for personal preferences" is considered better than the direct command: "do not ask for personal preferences".

 === LLM Settings

 The behavior of an LLM can also be influenced at a lower level by tweaking its settings or "parameters"; and there are a few of these: temperature, maximum length, stop sequences, frequence and presence penalty.

-Temperature is related to how "deterministic" the output should be: a lower temperature causes the LLM'S output to be "more deterministic", ie: the words with the highest likeliness are chosen more often (making it is slightly better for tasks that require factual answers); while a higher temperature means that less likely (hence less "obvious") words are chosen to complete the output, resulting in better performance for tasks that require a higher level of "creativity".
+Temperature is related to how "deterministic" the output should be: a lower temperature causes the LLM's output to be "more deterministic", ie: the words with the highest likeliness are chosen more often (making it is slightly better for tasks that require factual answers); while a higher temperature means that less likely (hence less "obvious") words are chosen to complete the output, resulting in better performance for tasks that require a higher level of "creativity".

 A stop sequence is a special sequence of tokens that tells the model to stop producing text when it is generated.
 It can be an alternative to the maximum length, which only specifies the upper bound for the length of a generated response, helping one to avoid excessive API-usage costs or long/irrelevant responses.